[HISTORY: Adopted by the Township Committee of the Township of Alloway 4-15-2010 by Ord. No. 440. Amendments noted where applicable.]

 Improvement of land.
 The Board, with the approval of the Township Committee, may cause any lands acquired to be laid out and improved as a public playground, recreation place or an approach thereto.

-In order to provide the funds in whole or in part necessary to improve, maintain and police the playgrounds or recreation places under its control, the Board of Recreation Commissioners may arrange and provide for the giving of outdoor exhibitions, concerts, games and contests, and may use and employ such playgrounds or recreation places for the purpose of giving thereon outdoor exhibitions, concerts, games and contests.
+In order to provide the funds in whole or in part necessary to improve, maintain and monitor the playgrounds or recreation places under its control, the Board of Recreation Commissioners may arrange and provide for the giving of outdoor exhibitions, concerts, games and contests, and may use and employ such playgrounds or recreation places for the purpose of giving thereon outdoor exhibitions, concerts, games and contests.

 Fees.
 The Board may charge reasonable fees associated with recreation exhibits.

 Collections; handling.
-All moneys received by the Board shall be paid over to the Township Treasurer and kept by him/her in a special fund, which shall be under the control of the Board and used only for the purpose of defraying the expenses of improving, maintaining or policing the playgrounds and recreation places and for the other expenses of the Board.
+All moneys received by the Board shall be paid over to the Township Treasurer and kept by him/her in a special fund, which shall be under the control of the Board and used only for the purpose of defraying the expenses of improving, maintaining or monitoring the playgrounds and recreation places and for the other expenses of the Board.

 Rules and regulations; enforcement.